“I always like to tell my customers”…

-Stones like CZ become cloudy over time, have a not so diamond-like blueish undertone, don’t sparkle like a diamond, and are not hard enough to hold up over a lifetime.”
+Stones like CZ become cloudy over time, have a not-so diamond-like blueish undertone, don’t sparkle like a diamond, and are not hard enough to wear daily to hold up over a lifetime.

-“Moissanite however is incredibly hard, never clouds or loses its sparkle, and thanks to the innovation of facet patterns, it looks identical to a diamond.”
+Moissanite however is extremely hard wearing, near impossible to chip never clouds or loses its sparkle, and thanks to the innovation of facet patterns, it looks identical to a diamond.

 They say that moissanite is a gemstone born from the stars.
-It was discovered in 1893 by a French scientist Henri Moissan inside of a meteorite crater in Arizona.
+It was discovered in 1893 by French scientist Henri Moissan inside a meteorite crater in Arizona.
 He thought he’d just found a diamond and after studying it in a lab, Moissan found out it was silicon carbide, which he named moissanite.

 Where Moissanite Comes From

 In recent years some quantities were found in Israel; however, mined moissanite isn’t suitable to be used in jewellery.
-So this gem is lab-grown these days, which makes it environmentally-friendly and conflict-free as well.
+So this gem is lab-grown these days, which makes it environmentally friendly and conflict-free as well.
 Many appreciate and choose socially-responsible jewellery, which provides assurance and guarantees like moissanite.

-Growing moissanite in a laboratory isn’t easy or straight-forward either.
+Growing moissanite in a laboratory isn’t easy or straightforward either.
 Only a very few companies in the world can create this complex process of growing moissanite gems.
 It is certainly a mix of science and art!
-This makes moissanite rarer than diamonds.

 It is made to be worn every day no matter what conditions, as it’s very durable and scratch and heat-resistant.
-So it’s needless to say that it delights its owner a lifetime.
+So it’s needless to say that it delights its owner for a lifetime.
 Moissanite is harder than rubies and sapphires with the Mohs hardness scale rating of 9.25.
 Being heat-resistant brings a massive advantage to moissanite, and this is why:

 ● This gem can be cast in place more precisely, which produces exact-fit designs.